-Physical inspections are conducted to ensure that the property and units are in compliance with the Uniform Physical Conditions Standards (UPCS), or standards adopted by the IRS and state-specific requirements.
+Physical inspections are conducted to ensure that the property and units are in compliance with the National Standards for the Physical Inspection of Real Estate (NSPIRE), or standards adopted by the IRS and state-specific requirements.
 The Agency releases the Notification Letter, Results Letter and Final Report in RCRS.
 Management will upload all responses into RCRS within the allotted response timeframe.

-• Release of Notification Letter:

-- Provides owner and management with 14-day notification of scheduled inspection date and time.
-(Note: Agency staff has confirmed date via email prior to notification letter) - o Ensure all required documentation is ready for review at the start of inspection - o Review "Tips for a Successful Property Inspection" and share with all site staff - Review and share state-specific requirements on the "NCHFA Compliance Guidance: Handling of Grey Areas in UPCS"
+- Release of Notification Letter: - Provides owner and management with 14-day notification of scheduled inspection date and time.
+(Note: Agency staff has confirmed date via email prior to notification letter) - o Ensure all required documentation is ready for review at the start of inspection - o Review "Tips for a Successful Property Inspection" and share with all site staff - Review and share state-specific requirements on the "State Noncompliance NSPIRE" - Inspection Day: - Compliance monitor conducts in-office interview and review of required documents - Onsite inspection consisting of dwelling units, building systems, common areas, building exterior and site with owner/management representative - Compliance monitor conducts close out summary reviewing findings - Release of Compliance Results Letter: - Notifies owner and management of findings observed, and corrective action required if applicable (typically within 30 days after inspection) - Management will upload all responses (in PDF format) into RCRS within the allotted response timeframe (only noncompliance items require responses) - All NSPIRE findings that require corrective action within 24 hours are expected to be corrected in 24-hours, however the documentation will be submitted with all other corrections.
+The Agency will be looking to ensure all "severe" items were corrected within 24-hours.

-Inspection Day:

-- Compliance monitor conducts in-office interview and review of required documents - Onsite inspection consisting of dwelling units, building systems, common areas, building exterior and site with owner/management representative - Compliance monitor conducts close out summary reviewing findings

-• Release of Compliance Results Letter:

-- Notifies owner and management of findings observed, and corrective action required if applicable (typically within 30 days after inspection) - Management will upload all responses (in PDF format) into RCRS within the allotted response timeframe (only noncompliance items require responses)

-• Release of Final Report:

-- After compliance monitor reviews response from management, Final Report is released (typically within 30 days after review) - o Notifies owner and management of corrective dates for noncompliance cited - If items are left uncorrected, a compliance resolution packet will need to be submitted through RCRS to clear/correct items (see Section 8.6c)
+- Release of Final Report: - After compliance monitor reviews response from management, Final Report is released (typically within 30 days after review) - Notifies owner and management of corrective dates for noncompliance cited - If items are left uncorrected, a compliance resolution packet will need to be submitted through RCRS to clear/correct items (see Section 8.6c)